nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 Table 7.5: GUI Library Comparison
 </div>

 Based on the selection criteria, it was a close decision between LVGL and TouchGFX.
-LVGL being very flexible and TouchGFX optimise for stm32 chips hardware.
+LVGL being very flexible and TouchGFX is optimise for stm32 chips hardware.
 With the given STM32F4,  the advantage that touchGFX has in stm32 chips could not be used.
 This is coupled with the desire of more flexibility in visual design that LVGL offers.
 Hence,  **LVGL** was chosen as the GUI library.

 <br>